disc0tech/safetynet/README.md

 * AWS hosting of docker containers that pull down from github on startup.
 * They store the data in JSON on local disk, with crontab to refresh from github.
 * Docker container also hosts some web container that renders the JSON into an interactive website

+# Progress

+A JSON schema is included in the repository along with an example - input welcome!
+We need a web developer, who will decide on the web layer design and start coding